votingworks/vxsuite/libs/cvr-fixture-generator/README.md

   records with write-ins
 - `--officialBallots` - whether to export a report for official ballots.
 By default the report is for test ballots.
-- `--scannerNames` - if provided with a comma-separated list of scanners, there will be cast vote records for each of the listed scanners.
+- `--scannerIds` - if provided with a comma-separated list of scanner ids, there will be cast vote records for each of the listed scanners.
 Otherwise, all records will appear to come from a single `scanner`.
 - `--numBallots` - number of records to include in the fixture.
 If no number is